samsquire/ideas2/README.md

 # 42. Depend on language feature

 A programming language whereby you import language features to depend upon.
 Python has a PEP process and Java has JSRs.
 You directly depend on named groups of functionality and this determines your language experience.
-Perhaps the fist line of the file says what language features to enable, such as "feature1,feature2"
+Perhaps the fist line of the file after the shebang says what language features to enable, such as "feature1,feature2"

 # 43. World splitting app

 Territories can be occupied by people who believe in the same things.
 If enough people used an app and voted for what they wanted on the app and agreed to move towards where other people believe the same things, people could begin to get what they want.
 This idea is called world splitting because you divide the world in half when you disagree with a policy.

+# 44. Object Editor

+A general purpose CRUD editor with the flexibility and power of a file explorer.

+# 45.